willroberts/openrvs-registry/DOCS.md

 ## Initial Setup

-1. Download and install the Go programming language for your OS here:
+1. Download and install the Go programming language for your OS
 1. Clone this repo

 ## Navigating the Code